gdquest-demos/godot-demos-2022/save-game/README.md

 1. The save file will store paths to the resource scripts to load them back later.
 So you need to be careful not to move these script files in your project.
 2. The same will happen if you reference images and the other resources from your projects.
 You shouldn't store images or sounds in your save game resources.
 3. In Godot 3, there are no typed arrays and dictionaries.
 If you save an array of resources, you need to be careful when loading them back.
 You can't use strong typing anymore with the loaded values.
-4. Resources, like scene files, can include GDScript code, and they'll run it on instantiation.
-It's OK if the file lives on the player's computer, but you should not send them over a network for security reasons.
-5. You have to be careful with versioning and backwards compatibility.
+4. You have to be careful with versioning and backward compatibility.

 If you do any of the above, you will get errors when trying to load the saved data.